Lake Bell: Actress

 In 2009, Bell voiced the role of Dana Mercer in the video game Prototype.
 That year she also played Alec Baldwin's wife in the romantic comedy It's Complicated and guest starred in an episode of the fourth season of the series Wainy Days.
 In 2010 Bell voiced a supporting role in Shrek Forever After, starred in the satirical film Burning Palms, guest starred in an episode of the second season of the sitcom The League, and was cast as a lead character in the HBO series How to Make It in America, which aired for two seasons from February 2010 to November 2011.
 Bell was to play Deputy Judy Hicks in Scream 4, but dropped out four days before filming due to scheduling conflicts, with the role going to Marley Shelton.

 In 2011, Bell starred alongside Josh Lucas and Terrence Howard in the supernatural thriller Little Murder, played Ashton Kutcher's boss in the romantic comedy No Strings Attached, a performance that won her critical praise and was called "scene-stealing"; starred in the ensemble comedy A Good Old Fashioned Orgy; and guest starred in an episode of the first season of New Girl.
 Bell had a lead role alongside Kate Bosworth in the 2012 thriller Black Rock.

 In 2021, Bell lent her voice to the adult animated film Cryptozoo.
 In 2024, Bell was cast as Lisa in Miles Levin's directorial debut, Under The Lights.
+In 2025, Bell appeared in the HBO series The Chair Company where she plays Barb Trosper, the wife of Ron.